Energy Price Forecasts and What our Experts Predict for 2025

 What is an Energy Price Forecast?

-An energy price forecast is a projection of what the future price of gas and electricity will be over a certain period of time.
+An energy price forecast is a projection of what the future price of energy will be over a certain period of time.
 This forecast considers various factors that influence energy prices, including supply and demand, weather patterns, geopolitical events, technological advancements, and regulatory changes.

 There are various types of forecasts that can be produced, including short-term, medium-term, and long-term forecasts.
 Short-term forecasts typically cover a period of weeks or months, while medium-term forecasts cover several months to a year, and long-term forecasts cover multiple years.